yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 Section 1 - Introduction
 --
 This assignment consists of two parts.
 In the first part of this assignment, you will be introduced to Xcode, which is the IDE for Mac OS and iOS development.
-In the second part, you will take the opportunity to learn the basics of the Objective-C programming language and create a simple command line tool using Xcode.
+In the second part, you will take the opportunity to learn the basics of the Swift/Objective-C and Cocoa programming language and create a simple command line tool using Xcode.

 **Reminder:** Please read the entire problem set before starting.